SEED-platform/seed/docs/source/setup_docker.rst

         }
     }

 The tricky part is the HOST line.
-The app can't connect to the db on localhost with this setup.
+The web server can't connect to the database on localhost with this setup.
 Use `ifconfig` to find out the ip addresses on your local machine.
-In this example 172.17.0.1 was lsited for docker0 and that worked.
+In this example 172.17.0.1 was listed for docker0 and that worked.

 Run Docker Compose